daattali/rasperry-pi-gaming-console-setup/README.md

 - You can download the ROM directly from within rpi (either using `wget` or using a browser), I haven't tried it but it should work.
 Not my recommendation.
 - You can use Google how to transfer files using samba, but I haven't done this.
 Not my recommendation.
-- Nice little trick: if you plug a USB stick into your rpi and wait a minute, rpi will automatically add all the `roms` folders onto your USB.
-Now you can put the USB into your laptop, place ROMs inside their correct folders on the USB stick, and when you put the USB back into your rpi, rpi will automagically copy the ROMs from the USB onto it.
-This seems a little magical to me so I personally prefer the next method.
 - Use FTP.
 This will work assuming both your rpi and your laptop are connected to the same network.
 Follow these steps:
   - Download the game ROMs that you want
   - Download an FTP client such as FileZilla